stylelint-scss/stylelint-scss/README.md

 Please also see the [example configs](./docs/examples/) for special cases.

+### `@`-each

+- [`at-each-key-value-single-line`](./src/rules/at-each-key-value-single-line/README.md): This is a rule that checks for situations where users have done a loop using map-keys and grabbed the value for that key inside of the loop.

 ### `@`-else

 - [`at-else-closing-brace-newline-after`](./src/rules/at-else-closing-brace-newline-after/README.md): Require or disallow a newline after the closing brace of `@else` statements (Autofixable).